AdobeDocs/campaign-standard.en/help/channels/using/return-to-sender.md

 ---
 title: Return to sender
-seo-title: Return to sender
-description: Return to sender
-seo-description: Learn how to be notified of an incorrect address and exclude it from future communications.
+description: Learn how to be notified of an incorrect address and exclude it from future communications.
 page-status-flag: never-activated
 uuid: 11981c2f-0b7f-4166-9daa-ec6a6b4d5367
 contentOwner: sauviat